Newly Reinterpreted and Vastly Expanded

 Maker Spotlight: Gebrüder Märklin

 Founded in 1859 in Göppingen, Germany, Gebrüder Märklin, or Märklin, as it is known today originally specialized in dollhouse accessories!
 The maker is currently renowned for its model railways and technical toys.
 During WWI, as Britian and Germany raced to build bigger and better ships, toy makers followed suit building complex and sophisticated wind up tin ship models that were raced around ponds by children around the world.
 The toy ship craze was so popular that when a groundskeeper drained the pond in London's Kensington Gardens in 1923, he discovered 150 sunken vessels at the bottom!

-Gustave Vertunni settled in Paris where he began making his famous line of detailed single portrait historic figures.
-He meticulously sculpted each original from which the molds were made.
-His wife, along with a handful of assistants hand painted each figure, resulting in a singular artistic rendering that blurrs the distinction between toy soldier and sculpture.
-Vertunni created the forerunner of the modern connoisseur figure by selling his detailed characters individually, rather than in large uniform groups.
+Gustave Vertunni was the master behind the highly detailed line of Vertunni figures.
+Following two failed attempts to start his own production of standard toy soldiers, Vertunni settled in Paris where he began making his famous line of single portrait historic figures.
+Vertunni meticulously sculpted each original from which molds were made, then his wife, along with a handful of assistants, hand painted each figure.
+The result was a singular artistic rendering that blurred the distinction between toy soldier and sculpture.
+Vertunni created the forerunner of the modern connoisseur figure by selling his highly detailed characters individually, rather than in large uniform groups.